kekru/docker-remote-api-tls/README.md

 If both passphrase and secret file are set, the secret file takes precedence.

 #### `CERT_EXPIRATION`
-Certificate expiration in days.
+Certificate expiration for server and client certs in days.
 If not set, the default value 365 is applied.

+#### `CA_EXPIRATION_DAYS`
+Certificate expiration for CA in days.
+If not set, the default value 900 is applied.

 #### `CERT_HOSTNAME`
 Domain name of the docker server.
+If you don't have a DNS name, you can use [nip.io](https://nip.io) to get a name for any IP.

 ## Setup client